Microsoft to cut 10,000 jobs, including at least 878 in Seattle area

-Microsoft is laying off 10,000 workers, including at least 878 in the Seattle area, as the Redmond-based software and cloud-computing giant copes with a post-COVID slowdown, recession fears and the rapid rise of artificial intelligence, the company announced Wednesday.
+Microsoft is laying off 10,000 workers, including at least 878 in the Seattle area, as the Redmond-based tech giant copes with a post-COVID-19 slowdown, recession fears and the rapid rise of artificial intelligence.

+The news left some employees scrambling to find out if they were affected, and was the latest in a recent string of Big Tech layoffs and another blow to a Seattle-area economy facing a cooling housing market and signs of a broader slowdown.

-Nadella didn’t specify which sites would see job cuts, but 878 of the layoffs will involve employees based in Redmond, Bellevue and Issaquah, according to a notice by the Washington state Employment Security Department Wednesday morning.
+Nadella didn’t specify which of the company’s many sites would see job cuts, but 878 of the layoffs will involve employees based in Redmond, Bellevue and Issaquah, according to a notice by the Washington state Employment Security Department Wednesday.
+The company has around 50,000 employees in Washington, according to media reports, and regularly ranks among the state’s top three private employers.

-He added that the layoffs and other changes, including what he called “lease consolidation” — a possible reference to offices the company leases — “are the kinds of hard choices we have made throughout our 47-year history to remain a consequential company in this industry that is unforgiving to anyone who doesn’t adapt to platform shifts.”
+Wednesday’s announcement left some Microsoft employees wondering about the extent of the layoffs, with some saying the company had been slow to let all employees know whether they’d been affected by the cuts.

+“There’s been no communication on my team,” said an employee who works on Office products at the Redmond campus and who asked not to be named to protect his job security.
+“I’d like to know what’s going on.
+I’d like to know if my team is affected.”

 Microsoft’s layoffs, which follow earlier cuts by the company in July and October of last year, are latest in a string of cuts by firms as the sector corrects too rapid growth during the pandemic.